vadim-korsakov/checkoutfinland.github.io/source/index.html.md

 Will convert an external token (for example Solinor token) to a Checkout-token, which can then be used for making payments in Checkout Finland Payment API.

-If token has already been migrated earlier, statusText will be 'TOKEN '
+If token has already been migrated earlier, statusText will be 'TOKEN ALREADY MIGRATED' and Checkout-token will be returned.

 ```req
 POST /token/migrate HTTP/1.1